The ideal and easy dev setup guideline for a Python-based data science project.

 This part is a bit tricky, at least for me at the first time.
 So basically, Jupyter works with kernels, and will not work out of the box with your virtual environment that poetry created for you.
 If you wish to work in a jupyter notebook based on your virtual environment, you need to create a kernel for that virtual environment.
 The code below explains how.
 The prerequisite is that you have added both jupyter and ipykernel as dependencies in your poetry project.

-Then make sure you run the below command within your virtual environment1
+Then make sure you run the below command within your virtual environment

 Run your python script